SEA-PHAGES/pdm_utils/docs/source/tools/import.rst

 Matching tickets to flat files requires that the phage names are spelled identically.
 Sometimes this is not the case, in which the desired spelling of the phage name in the database (and thus in the import ticket) is slightly differently than the spelling in the GenBank record.
 These conflicts can arise for several reasons that cannot be immediately corrected (e.g. different nomenclature constraints, such as how “LeBron” is spelled “Bron” in the GenBank record).

-To account for these conflicts, ``import`` contains a pre-defined phage name dictionary that converts several GenBank phage names to the desired phage name stored in the Actinobacteriophage database.
+To account for these conflicts, ``import`` contains a pre-defined phage name dictionary that converts several GenBank phage names to the desired phage name stored in the Actino_Draft database.
 This list only contains about two dozen name conversions and does not change frequently.
 To avoid phage name discrepancies, the phage name can be parsed from different parts of the file (such as the filename itself).
 This allows for greater flexibility when parsing batches of flat files that may not adhere to default expectations, such as when new database instances are developed for phages that have not been annotated from disparate sources.
 This option can be implemented as a command line option.

 Gene-specific data